Who this is for

 - Network requirements: none.

-- Where bytes flow: source → your machine → destination.
+- Where bytes flow: source → your server → destination.

 - Where credentials live: on your runner, never leaves.